 47. Try and enter Tangier, in North Morocco without having a hustler try and fleece you of your money.
 If for some reason you cannot avoid a hustler, try avoiding a death curse from one if you don’t pay them for advice you didn’t ask for or want.

-48. Try booking a hotel in Egypt in a another city with the same hotel chain, within the confines of the hotel.
+48. Try booking a hotel in Egypt in another city with the same hotel chain, within the confines of the hotel.
 Chances are, you’ll be directed to a ‘special friend’ – not a hotel employee!
-He will organise it for you, and the referrer will be paid a commission.
+He will organize it for you, and the referrer will be paid a commission.

 49. Convert to a carnivore diet by eating the best steak every time, in Argentina.
-A 400 gram steak is considered ‘pequeno’, or small.
-Try a 800g monster, and you’ll need a long siesta.
+A 400-gram steak is considered ‘pequeno’, or small.
+Try an 800g monster, and you’ll need a long siesta.

 50. See Beaver Dams – in South America.
 Beavers were introduced to create a pelt industry in Tierra del Fuego and since they had no natural predators, reproduced rapidly and started building beaver dams that flooded large tracts of land, causing widespread environmental damage.

 51. If you buy a wooden object overseas, place it in the freezer for a couple of days when you get home.
 Sometimes, insect larvae can live within a wooden mask months after you buy it.
 Freezing it kills the larvae, and ensures that you don’t bring in another biological disaster home.